ovito.pipeline

 DataCollection

 This method returns a snapshot of the results of the current pipeline, representing an independent data copy.
-That means snapshot will not reflect changes you subsequently make to the pipeline or the modifiers within the pipeline.
+That means the snapshot will not reflect changes you subsequently make to the pipeline or the modifiers within the pipeline.
 After changing the pipeline, you have to invoke

 compute()